apache/gravitino/docs/docker-image-details.md

 You can use these kinds of Docker images to facilitate integration testing of all catalog and connector modules within Gravitino.

+## Gravitino CI Apache Hive image with kerberos enabled

+You can use this kind of image to test the catalog of Apache Hive with kerberos enable

+Changelog

+- gravitino-ci-kerberos-hive:0.1.0
+    - Set up a Hive cluster with kerberos enabled.
+    - Install a KDC server and create a principal for Hive.
+For more please see [kerberos-hive](../dev/docker/kerberos-hive)

 ## Gravitino CI Apache Hive image

 You can use this kind of image to test the catalog of Apache Hive.